Snapshot

 Cargo Traffic on the rise

 India has 12 major and 200 non-major/intermediate ports (under state government administration).
 Jawaharlal Nehru Port Trust is the largest major port in India, while Mudra is the largest private port.
 Jawaharlal Nehru Port becomes first 100% Landlord Major Port.
-Moreover, India is one of the world's top 5 ship recycling countries and holds 30% share in the global ship recycling market.
-Approximately 95% of the country’s trade by volume and 68% by value is moved through Maritime Transport.
+Moreover, India is one of the world's top 5 ship recycling countries.

 GROWTH DRIVERS